-Five homework assignments will be set on a fortnightly basis starting in week 3.
+Five homework assignments will be set on a fortnightly basis starting Friday week 2 - and due the following Friday.
 These will help focus your learning and exam preparation.

 Projects

 There are three projects for NWEN 301.
 All projects build upon the Windows Research Kernel and involve the modification of production derived code to build and execute the windows operating system.
 We will be using the visual studio development environment to modify the windows kernel and will execute and debug using a Virtual Machine.